russmckendrick/records/content/albums/more-noise-and-other-disturbances-13348515/index.md

 ---
 title: "The Mighty Mighty BossToneS - More Noise And Other Disturbances"
-album_artist: "The Mighty Mighty BossToneS"
+artist: "The Mighty Mighty BossToneS"
-album_title: "More Noise And Other Disturbances"
+album_name: "More Noise And Other Disturbances"
 date: 2020-08-14
 release_id: "13348515"
 slug: "more-noise-and-other-disturbances-13348515"
+hideSummary: true
 cover:
     image: "more-noise-and-other-disturbances-13348515.jpg"
+    alt: "More Noise And Other Disturbances by The Mighty Mighty BossToneS"
+    caption: "More Noise And Other Disturbances by The Mighty Mighty BossToneS"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Ska", "Punk"]
 ---

 ## Tracklisting